(The Man Who Shot) Liberty Valance

 He was the bravest of them all".

-The first verse describes the outlaw's intimidating presence and ability with a gun, the second focuses on the man who comes to town prepared to defeat Valance with the law alone.
-Further along we learn how the law-book toting hero falls in love with a girl who, when he is forced to confront Valance, waits alone and prays, knowing that: "When two men go and face (or "fight") each other, only one returns".
+The first verse describes the outlaw's intimidating presence and ability with a gun.
+The second focuses on the man who comes to town prepared to defeat Valance with the law alone.
+Later in the song, the law-book-toting hero falls in love with a girl who, when he is forced to confront Valance, waits alone and prays, knowing that: "When two men go and face (or "fight") each other, only one returns".
+With some exceptions, the lyrics generally parallel the film's plot.
+However, in the film, Ransom Stoddard, the lawyer thought to have shot Valance, did not remain in town because of "the love of a girl", but out of stubbornness.
+And although "the girl", Hallie, was attracted to Stoddard more than to her beau, Tom Doniphon, and worried about Stoddard facing Valance, she is never depicted praying for Stoddard or discouraging him from the fighting the duel.

 The song was ranked No. 36 in the Western Writers of America's list of the top 100 Western songs of all time, as compiled from a survey of its members.

 Jimmie Rodgers released a cover similar in form to the Gene Pitney version.

 The Greg Kihn Band included their take on their 1980 album Glass House Rock.